petrgazarov/salami/examples/public_and_private_ecs_services/README.md

 # Example: public and private ECS services

-This example creates a VPC with public and private subnets, 2 ECS Fargate services, a load balancer and a few other resources.
+Creates a VPC with public and private subnets, 2 ECS Fargate services, a load balancer and a few other resources.

 ## Running the example